• C Programming Video Tutorials

 Continue Statement in C

 The behaviour of continue statement in C is somewhat opposite to the break statement.
-Instead of forcing termination of a loop, it forces the next iteration of the loop to take place, skipping the rest of the statements in the current iteration.
+Instead of forcing the termination of a loop, it forces the next iteration of the loop to take place, skipping the rest of the statements in the current iteration.

-The continue statement is used as per the following structure:
+The continue statement is used as per the following structure −

 while (expr){